“If you ask me, the real problem is the way that the media has handled this.”

 There's a controversial political issue that's causing a lot of problems.
 You're discussing this issue with a group of friends.
 One of your friends blames one of the people involved in the issue.
 You think that newspapers, TV news programs, radio show hosts, and so on should be blamed for it.
-You say:
+You say this about who you think is at fault.

 If you ask me, the real problem is the way that the media has handled this.